May 25, 2010: Apple opens an investigation into a string of suicides at Foxconn, its Chinese manufacturing partner.

 Jobs was undisputedly brilliant when it came to selling products.
 But his brusque nature made his comments about the Foxconn situation come across badly.
 He defended Foxconn shortly after the suicide news broke, calling its factories “pretty nice” and “not a sweatshop” environment.
 The line that came over worst, however, was his comment that, “We’re all over this.”
 It struck many people as uncaring.

 In fact, Apple was all over the problem.
 After the suicide reports, it organized a task force to deal with the situation.
 The company quickly put measures into place to prevent the same thing from happening again.
-In the years since, Apple has worked to improve its supply chain, although it still faces occasional criticism from labor rights activists and other organizations.
+In the years since, Apple worked steadily to improve its supply chain, although it still faces occasional criticism from labor rights activists and other organizations.

 Apple CEO Tim Cook, meanwhile, has been the opposite of Jobs in a lot of ways.
 While not a product visionary, Cook has been far more outspoken about making Apple a “force for good” in the world.
 He doesn’t possess Jobs’ rough edges.
 Cook’s demeanor helps Apple navigate tricky terrain like working conditions in its supply chain.